07raghavan/potholes.live/README.md

 # Smooth Road Finder

-A real-time pothole detection web application using AI/ML and interactive mapping.
+A real-time pothole detection web application and interactive mapping.
 Built with React, TypeScript, and ONNX Runtime for on-device machine learning inference.

 ## Features